Azure/ShieldGuard/docs/manual/writing-policy.md

 In ShieldGuard, we express each policy rule as an expression with OPA policy language.

-We can further breakdown a policy rule as follow:
+We can further break down a policy rule as follow:

 ```rego
 deny_host_volume[msg] { /* some content */ }